 Stony Brook Millstone Watershed Association, Pennington

 The Kate Gorrie Butterfly House opens from June until October.
 It offers a habitat that is native to central New Jersey, which attracts butterflies that are native to this area.
-Appointments are not required to visit the Butterfly House.
+Appointments are not required to visit the Butterfly House and it is FREE!
 Once you are done visiting the Butterfly House, you can take the children on a hike.

 The Butterfly Charities, Brick